Consolidated supply, use and input-output tables

 The data are collected under the European System of National and Regional Accounts (ESA 2010) transmission programme.
 EU Member States transmit supply and use tables (SUTs) to Eurostat annually and input-output tables (IOTs) every five years, up to 36 months after the end of the reference period.

 The SUTs give detailed information on production processes, interdependencies in production, the use of goods and services, and income generated in production.
 They form the basis for symmetrical IOTs, which are produced by applying certain assumptions to the relationship between outputs and inputs and are used by policy-makers for input-output analysis.

-European tables for the years 2010 to 2013 are based on a consolidation of available national supply and use tables.
+European tables for the years 2010 to 2014 are based on a consolidation of available national supply and use tables.
 The data for only a few Member States is missing and has been estimated for the purpose of the European tables.
-Only a few countries’ data is available for 2014 (the deadline for transmission is the end of 2017).
-The non-available tables have been estimated based on data from previous years.
-The European tables for 2015 are the result of projection methods based on the 2014 European consolidated tables and macroeconomic data for 2015.
+The European tables for 2015 to 2017 are the result of projection methods based on the 2014 European consolidated tables and macroeconomic data for 2015 to 2017.
 Environmentally extended IOTs, an extension in Eurostat, represent another powerful analytical instrument to inform policy.

 Eurostat has compiled consolidated European tables for the EU-28 and the EA in ESA 2010 from reference year 2010 onwards.

 - Building the System of National Accounts - supply and use tables (chapter of online publication Building the System of National Accounts)